How does Anti-Phishing work in ESET Smart Security and ESET NOD32 Antivirus?KB Solution ID: SOLN3100|Last Revised: September 30, 2014

 Alternatively, you can report a phishing website or false positive by email.
 Send reports of phishing websites to firstname.lastname@example.org.
 Please remember to use a descriptive subject and enclose as much information about the website as possible (for example the website that referred you there, how you heard about it, etc.).

-Anti-Phishing is not enabled
+If Anti-Phishing is disabled

 You can check to see whether Anti-Phishing is enabled by clicking Setup in the main product window.
 You should see a green circle and the word "Enabled" next to Anti-Phishing protection.

 Click the image to view larger in new window

 If Anti-Phishing is not enabled, follow the steps below to enable it: